nounsDAO/nouns-monorepo/packages/vrbs-bots/README.md

 # @vrbs/bots

-A bot that monitors for changes in N00un auction state and notifies everyone via Twitter and Discord.
+A bot that monitors for changes in Vrb auction state and notifies everyone via Twitter and Discord.

 ## Install dependencies